 Defenseman Mathieu Schneider picked up his 500th career point, on March 12, 2003, with an assist in his first game with the Red Wings.
 Tomas Holmstrom added a goal and two assists in Detroit’s 3-2 win at the Phoenix Coyotes.

 Noah Clarke scored his first NHL goal, on March 12, 2007, in Los Angeles’ 5-1 win over the Oilers.
 The native La Verna, CA, became the first player born in southern California to score a goal for the Kings.

 Marc-Andre Fleury became the 13th goaltender in league history to 400 games, on March 12, 2018, by leading the Vegas Golden Knights to a 3-2 win at the Flyers.

 Minnesota Wild rookie Kirill Kaprizov recorded his first NHL hat trick against the Coyotes on March 12, 2021, when he scored all three in the third period of his team’s 4-0 victory.
 He became the second Wild rookie to do it (Justin Fontaine, Jan.
-9, 2014) and the third to score one in one period (Zach Parise, March 24, 2016, and Jason Zucker, Nov.
-9, 2017).
+9, 2014).

 On that same night, the Colorado Avalanche set a new franchise record when they allowed fewer than 30 shots in their 15th straight game when they shut out the Los Angeles Kings 2-0 and only allowed 18 shots on goal.
 The previous one was held by the 2000-01 Avs when they did it in 14 straight on their way to a Stanley Cup.